leqiangzhu/pizza-web/README.md

 2. Open "index.html" in browser.

 ## Specifications

-1.Allow user select the size (lager,medium,small,ex-lager);
+1. Allow user select the size (lager,medium,small,ex-lager);_
-2.Allow user select the topping;
+2. Allow user select the topping;_
-3.The code output the price of the pizza, the price depends on which user selected
+3. The codes output the price of the pizza, the price depends on which user selected_

 ## Support and contact details